canonical/lxd/doc/faq.md

-# Frequently Asked Questions
+# Frequently asked questions

 ## General issues

 ### How to enable LXD server for remote access?
-By default LXD server is not accessible from the networks as it only listens on a local unix socket.
+By default, the LXD server is not accessible from the network as it only listens on a local Unix socket.
 You can make LXD available from the network by specifying additional addresses to listen to.
 This is done with the `core.https_address` config variable.